LMSD-KULeuven/polyquad/README.md

 ### `polyquad.get_quadrature_3d`
 This one is for polyhedra.
 The only difference lies the declaration of faces.
-For sake of simplicity we here give the example of a simple pyramid (this library is intend to be used with way more complex polyhedra)
+For sake of simplicity we here give the example of a simple pyramid (this library is intended to be used with way more complex polyhedra)

 Again we first declare the coordinates of vertices